Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

   > **Note**
   >
-  > Since Tizen 5.5 Season, Episode, and Resolution are supported.
+  > Since Tizen 5.5 metadata for Season, Episode, and Resolution are supported.

 - Updating and retrieving playlist